 These are MOLLE compatible "carabiners", weighing 11g, and are very useful attachment points.
 They work well when attached to the side of the top row of PALS webbing on the face of the pack.
 Allowing items to be attached just above the utility pouch, items that one might want to release in a hurry, such as a solar panel.

 There are two kinds of item when trekking long distance.
 Items that will see use between leaving pitch A and making pitch B, and those that won't.
 We've found that 30L is the sweet spot for containing all those items only required once camp is made.
 The only exception to this is in Winter where the cold weather sleeping bag is stored on the outside of the pack (see image on the left).

-Here's an example from a recent Winter Kit Test (using the max 70L configuration pictured above left).
+Here's an example from a recent Winter Kit Test (using the max 60L configuration pictured above left).
 I used two side pouches and one centre pouch for all the items (potentially) required during the day (at this point the pack is really at its limits and for long duration winter trekking / mountaineering the Blue Ice Warthog 40 is a better option).

 Left Side: Ortlieb PD350 Mediumweight dry bag (13L)

 - Light Insulated Jacket

 - Ultralight Down Gilet

 Right: Side: Ortlieb PD350 Mediumweight dry bag (22L)

 - Trail crampons (as pictured above) or full crampons depending on conditions